megaserg/megaserg.github.io/_posts/2018-06-03-what-is-compensation-made-of.md

 crosspost_to_medium: true
 ---

 **Disclaimer:** This post is about software engineer compensation in United States.
-I'm using **40%** total tax rate in calculations.
+I'm using **40%** total tax rate in calculations (can be lower depending on your family situation).
 I am also not a lawyer or tax advisor.

 Sometimes you find yourself in the situation where you have multiple job offers and need to choose between them.
 There are many variables that should come into your decision, and one of them is comparing the financial side of the offers.
 Some of the components are not obvious, so this post will hopefully help you to evaluate the total fair market value of your offers.
 Make sure to ask your contacts at the company about these items, if they are not explicitly stated in writing.